powersync-ja/powersync-kotlin-swift-demo/README.md

 Open the “_Secrets” file and fill in the placeholder values.

-You can find the Supabase values under "Project Settings" -> "API" in your Supabase dashboard — under the "URL" section, and anon key under "Project API keys")
+You can find the Supabase values under "Project Settings" -> "API" in your Supabase dashboard — under the "URL" section, and anon key under "Project API keys".

 You can obtain your PowerSync Instance URL by following these steps: